Promoting Knowledge of the Faith as a Ministry of Love

 This is not necessarily the fault of catechists; even the best educators need students who are willing to be taught.
 The task of catechesis faces a particular challenge when placed into the context of a secularized world with much louder competing voices.
 As a result, imparting actual knowledge of the faith sometimes gets secondary treatment behind encouraging students to treat others with respect and dignity, offering service to the community, and developing a general sense of affection for the Church.

 Unfortunately, none of these emphases are likely to have a lasting effect on the spiritual development of the student without knowledge of the faith as a foundation.
-It is for this reason that “Knowledge of the Faith” is the first of the six tasks of catechesis presented in the General Directory for Catechesis.
+It is for this reason that “Knowledge of the Faith” is the first of the five tasks of catechesis presented in the Directory for Catechesis.
 In this article, I’ll explain why imparting knowledge of the faith is critical, as well as offer a way of understanding the task that can better tie it to the other five tasks of catechesis, such as moral formation and missionary discipleship and service.

 There is a difference between catechetical knowledge and theology, but there can be a tendency to put too sharp of a divide between the two.
 Both are grounded in Church teaching (or they should be), and both serve to build up one’s understanding of the faith, which in turn presumably helps one to better live it.
 At a presentation given at the St. John Paul II Shrine in Washington, D.C., on September 12, 2013, Cardinal Donald Wuerl defined the difference between the two in this way: “The particular role of the theologian presupposes but goes beyond a catechetical presentation of the faith, ‘beyond’ not by contradiction … ‘beyond’ in depth, in intensity and in precision.”
 So theology advances on the foundation laid by catechesis.
 Catechists should not be afraid of theology!